-Begin by heating your oven to 375F.
-Prepare your muffin pans by lining with papers or spraying with vegetable cooking spray.
+- Preheat oven to 375°F. Prepare muffin pans by lining with papers or spraying with vegetable cooking spray.

-Next, mash the bananas in a medium bowl.
-Add the soy buttermilk, brown sugar and melted margarine.
+- Next, mash the bananas in a medium bowl.
+Add the buttermilk, brown sugar and melted vegan butter.
 Stir until well combined and set aside.

-Now combine the gluten-free flours, baking soda, baking powder, and salt in another medium sized bowl.
+- Now combine the gluten-free flour, baking powder, baking soda, and salt in a medium sized bowl.
 Stir until well combined.
-Add the chopped nuts to the flour.
+If using, add the chopped nuts to the flour.

-Take a moment to mix together your topping ingredients – the margarine, gluten-free flour, and brown sugar.
+- Take a moment to mix together your topping ingredients – the vegan butter, gluten-free flour, and brown sugar.
 Stir well and set aside.

-Place the muffins in your prepared oven and bake for 18 - 20 minutes.
-Take a peek and make sure the muffins look done.
-Once they're ready, remove them from the oven and set aside to cool for a few minutes before devouring.
+- Place the pan in heated oven and bake for 20 – 22 minutes.
+Once they're done, remove them from the oven and set aside to cool for a few minutes before devouring.

 - For an even more dramatic flair, add a drizzle of vanilla frosting (1/2 cup powdered sugar combined with just enough soymilk to make it spreadable).